 Unitil Corporation Retirement Plan (the "Retirement Plan")-The Retirement Plan is a traditional Defined Benefit Pension Plan covering a majority of employees of Unitil and its subsidiaries.
 It provides retirement income benefits based upon years of service, age at retirement and final five-year average salary.
-Except as provided for in certain collective bargaining agreements, the Retirement Plan is closed to new participants, effective January 1, 2010.
-New employees are offered an enhanced 401(k) plan instead of participation in the Retirement Plan.
+The Retirement Plan is closed to new participants, effective January 1, 2010.
+New employees participate in an enhanced 401(k) plan instead of the Retirement Plan.
 In addition, at the time of closure of the Retirement Plan, existing employee participants were offered a one-time opportunity to elect to remain an active participant in the Retirement Plan, or to accept a frozen Retirement Plan benefit and move to the enhanced 401(k) Plan.